Early Childhood Education Teacher (Birth–Grade 2), M.S.Ed. (Online)

 Matriculation Requirements

-Applicants must have a minimum undergraduate grade point average of 3.00.
-A minimum grade point average of 3.00 in graduate education courses is required to maintain matriculation.
+Applicants must have a minimum undergraduate grade point average (GPA) of 3.00.
+A minimum GPA of 3.00 in graduate education courses is required to maintain matriculation.

 International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a minimum score of 575 on the paper-based test or 233 on the computer-based test or 79 on the internet-based test, to be considered for admission.
 Applicants are interviewed and may be required to demonstrate written proficiency in English.